EdwardRaff/pyLZJD/README.md

 ## Why not use pyLZJD?

 There currently exists the original [Java implementation](https://github.com/EdwardRaff/jLZJD) and a [C++ implementation](https://github.com/EdwardRaff/LZJD) of the LZJD algorithm.
-While we have implemented the main portion in Cythin, this version is currently 40-100 times slower than these more optimized implementations.
-If you need efficiency or plan to replort timing numbers, please do not use this version.
+While we have implemented the main portion in Cython, this version is currently 3-20 times slower than these more optimized implementations.
+If you need efficiency or plan to report timing numbers, please do not use this version.

 ## Citations